MubashirMalik/learning-web-dev-go/notes.md

 2. Avoid supply-chain attacks <mark>How?</mark>
 3. Ensure reproducible builds of application in future <mark>How?</mark>

+### Project Structure
+- Project Folder e.g., `pyro-go`
+    - **cmd** application-specific code for the executable applications in the project
+        - **web**
+    - **internal** contain non-application-specific code used in the project e.g., reusable code like validation helpers and the SQL database models for the project.
+    - **ui** contain the user-interface assets used by the web application
+        - **html** contain html templates
+        - **assets** contain static files (like CSS and images).

+#### Benefits?
+- Separation between Go and non-Go assets.
+- Scales.. if we want to add another executable app e.g., CLI to automate some tasks we can create **cmd/cli** and it will be able to use existing code in **internal**
+- internal:
+    - name carries significance
+    - code inside internal can only be used in parent of internal i.e., our web app.
+    - no third-party library can use code from here.

 ### Three absolute essentials for Web App?
 #### 1. Handlers
 - Equate to Controller of MVC or Controller/Service of Nest